 - The product development lead reaches out to customer support representatives to better understand customer pain points to inform new product creation.

-Is it even beneficial for you to encourage diagonal communication?
-We think so!
-Let's discuss some benefits of adopting a culture where diagonal communication is encouraged and celebrated.
+Let's discuss some benefits of adopting an organizational culture where diagonal communication is encouraged and celebrated.

 Improves speed and efficiency